jeromerony/augmented_lagrangian_adversarial_attacks/README.md

-This repository contains the experiments for the paper "Augmented Lagrangian Adversarial Attacks".
+This repository contains the experiments for the paper "Augmented Lagrangian Adversarial Attacks" https://arxiv.org/abs/2011.11857.
 This **does not** contain the ALMA attack proposed in the paper, which is implemented in [adversarial-library](https://github.com/jeromerony/adversarial-library).

 ### Requirements